dzmanto/bang/README.md

 # Project Bang Wallpaper Plus

 <p>Bang Wallpaper Plus downloads the latest bing® wallpaper automatically at startup.
-The download is then presented as your desktop wallpaper
+The download is then presented as your desktop wallpaper.

 <p>Bang Wallpaper Plus features</p>